-- √ 89,222 unique attendances to the holiday food programme for Easter, Summer and Christmas holidays 2023, prioritising children entitled to benefits-related Free School Meals and the council also provided grants to partner organisations for delivery. - ✓ The creation of a Council Tax Cost of Living Relief Fund was agreed in February 2024 by Full Council.
-The new fund will be available to those with household incomes of less than £49,500.
-This programme will be delivered in 2024/25 and will form part of the financial support the council is providing house-holds in Tower Hamlets.
+- ✓ 89,222 unique attendances to the holiday food programme for Easter, Summer and Christmas holidays 2023, prioritising children entitled to benefits-related Free School Meals and the council also provided grants to partner organisations for delivery. - ✓ The creation of a Council Tax Cost of Living Relief Fund agreed in February 2024 by Full Council. - ✓ 1,887 tonnes of food supplied to food aid organisations through Tower Hamlets Food Hub following allocation to continue delivering services to distribute groceries provided to community food banks and other food aid organisations in the borough- equivalent to 4.3 million meals.